-LED headlights have gradually become a commonplace addition to new-vehicle models, taking over for halogen headlights.
+LED headlights have gradually become a commonplace addition to new vehicle models across the United States and Canada, largely replacing traditional halogen headlights.
 But this transition is more than just a technological evolution.
-It has had benefits for the way drivers are driving during and after business hours in low-light level situations.
+It has had benefits for the way drivers are driving during and after business hours in low-light environments.
 Improvements include better illumination and beam focus.

 Improved illumination is the most apparent difference from halogen lights.
-LED headlights can illuminate dark roadways 25% farther than their halogen counterparts, and high-beam settings on LEDs offer a significant improvement over low-beam settings, according to a study from AAA.
+LED headlights—which use semiconductor devices known as light-emitting diodes to emit bright light—can illuminate dark roadways 25% farther than their halogen counterparts, and high-beam settings on LEDs offer a significant improvement over low-beam settings, according to a study from AAA.

-How an LED headlight projects the beam illustrates how it is an improvement over halogen headlights, according to Greg Brannon, director of automotive engineering and industry relations for AAA.
+How an LED headlight projects the beam illustrates its superiority over halogen headlights, according to Greg Brannon, director of automotive engineering and industry relations for AAA.